yashbakliwal01/Instagram_LLD_SystemDesign/README.md

 📸 Instagram LLD System Design (Java + Multithreading) This project is a Low-Level Design (LLD) simulation of a simplified Instagram-like social media platform, developed in Java using object-oriented principles, multithreading, and design patterns.
-It demonstrates real-world backend concepts such as user profiles, posts, reels, likes, comments, follow requests, and timelines.
+It demonstrates real-world backend concepts such as user profiles, posts, reels, likes, comments, follow requests.

 -------------